Eleven Afghan soldiers killed in latest attack in Kabul

 The May blast triggered bloody anti-government protests but there has been no sign of any such agitation this week.

-Pakistan, which denies accusations it fosters the Afghan war, condemned the attack and called for “concerted efforts and effective cooperation” to tackle militancy.

-A few hours after Monday’s attack, Indonesian President Joko Widodo arrived in Kabul.
-Indonesia has the world’s biggest Muslim population, and Widodo has proposed its Islamic scholars could help promote Afghan peace.

-Reporting by Omar Sobhani; Additional reporting by Nayera Abdallah in CAIRO; Writing by James Mackenzie; Editing by Robert Birsel and Paul Tait
+Additional Omar Sobhani, Nayera Abdallah in CAIRO, Kay Johnson in ISLAMABAD; Writing by James Mackenzie; Editing by Robert Birsel and Paul Tait